minjay/div_curl/README.md

 2. Install BFSPHERE Matlab package.

 ## Reproducing all numerical results in the paper
-All scripts are in the folder `/MixedMatern/tests`, and all intermediate and final results are saved in the folder `/results`.
+All main scripts are in the folders `/MixedMatern/tests` (Matlab) and `/R_code` (R), and all intermediate and final results are saved in the folder `/results`.
 Note that some codes take a **long** time to run even they are run parallelly on a server.

 ### Simulation part
 1. To generate Figure 1: run `sim1.m` in the Matlab Command Window.